rsksmart/RSKIPs/IPs/RSKIP_tbd.md

 As soon as the proposed Powpeg has been voted (and saved in a new Bridge storage entry, key `proposedFederation`), the Bridge will create a SPV funding transaction for it.

-This transaction is similar to a peg-out where the recipient is the proposed Powpeg Bitcoin address, and the amount to receive is calculated based on the minimum amount of satoshis required to spend a UTXO by it.
+This transaction is similar to a peg-out where the recipient is the proposed Powpeg Bitcoin address, and the amount to receive is calculated based on the minimum amount of satoshis required to spend an UTXO by it.

 Once the transaction is created, it has to be stored in the set for peg-outs waiting for confirmations, and the sighash has to be stored in the pegout index so the change could be registered.